-What’s included in a visual brake inspection?
+What’s included in a visual brake check?

 Inspecting your vehicle’s brake pads